Ready to live in

 BACK TERRACE 12.50m x 7.00m

 THE LAND.
-Approx. 2 hectares of grazing paddocks (5 acres) and 3.5 hectares of woodland (8.5 acres)
+Approx. 1 hectare of grazing paddocks and 1.5 hectares of woodland

 Approximately 1.2 acres.
 Slopping paddock by the house but on the other side of the road, including a fruit orchard with mature apple trees, calamondin, fig, lemon, and persimmon trees and kiwi and grape vines.
 Plus several fruit trees and bushes as natural hedges.